 6. The final step asks the user to confirm all changes to be made to the disk on the host machine.
 Be aware that continuing will ERASE DATA ON THE DISK.

 8. After the software installation is complete, the system will ask to install grub.
-Again this guide is assuming that Kali is to be the only operating system on this computer.
+Again this guide assumes that Kali is to be the only operating system on this computer.

 Selecting ‘Yes’ on this screen will allow the user to pick the device to write the necessary boot loader information to the hard drive to boot Kali.